Kanban-Zai/kanban-zai-version-1.0/core.md

 * staged.       cards remain in this state until they break the value rom constraint.
 * In Progress.  cards remain in this state until they break the quality rom constraint.
 * Done.         cards are removed from the backlog.

+New cards should constantly be written to represent work needed.